-- (i) According to the comparison of the drainage air photo fracture trace maps, the fracturing in the Carboniferous Limestone area (northern part of the Derbyshire dome) commonly controls the drainage. - (ii) The fracture patterns in every individual bed or horizon of Carboniferous limestone exhibit different patterns from that in the bed above or below, and easily seen on bare rock surfaces of the area (the Ingleborough district).
+(i) According to the comparison of the drainage air photo fracture trace maps, the fracturing in the Carboniferous Limestone area (northern part of the Derbyshire dome) commonly controls the drainage.

+(ii) The fracture patterns in every individual bed or horizon of Carboniferous limestone exhibit different patterns from that in the bed above or below, and easily seen on bare rock surfaces of the area (the Ingleborough district).

 The following factors may be responsible for the variations in the pattern of fractures, (a) the thickness of individual beds, (b) the grain size and texture of the limestones, (c) the stress involved during folding and faulting. (iii) A more detailed study was carried out on the fracture traces displayed in the Ingleborough (Fig. 1) in order to analysis the fracture pattern on the Great Scar Limestone1 and the adjacent areas, the overlying Yoredale series and underlying Ingletonian series.
+The emphasis was placed upon the fractures which have been interpreted on the photographs without stereoscopic examination.
+The lengths of individual fractures were measured in metres, The directions of the fractures were plotted in lfrdegree sectors.
+From these measurements histograms and rose diagrams were constructed (Fig. 2, 3),

 Fig. 1.
-Fracture trace map of a part of the Ingleborough district.
+Fracture trace map of a part of the Ingleboroiigh district